Would you like to receive notifications on latest updates of the following headlines?

 This decision comes in stark contrast to a global trend of interest rate reductions aimed at boosting economic productivity and addressing stagflation.

-In a recent statement, the Director-General of the Manufacturers Association of Nigeria (MAN), Segun Ajayi-Kadir, expressed that Nigeria has now become the sixth most expensive country for credit globally, stating that local manufacturers are struggling to manage the average lending rate exceeding 37 percent.
+In a recent statement, the Director-General of the Manufacturers Association of Nigeria (MAN), Segun Ajayi-Kadir, expressed that Nigeria has now become the sixth most expensive country for credit globally.
+He stated that local manufacturers are struggling to manage the average lending rate exceeding 37 percent.

-With this high average interest rate, Nigeria lags behind countries such as Argentina, Russia, Turkey, Brazil, Ukraine, and Venezuela, all of which also experience exorbitant interest rates.
+Due to this high average interest rate, Nigeria ranks behind countries such as Argentina, Russia, Turkey, Brazil, Ukraine, and Venezuela, all of which also experience exorbitant interest rates.

 Ajayi-Kadir pointed out that while numerous progressive economies are seeking pathways toward industrial recovery and macroeconomic stability, Nigeria's monetary policies appear to lead manufacturers in the opposite direction.